wesley-trust/wesleytrust-com/_posts/2021-03-30-generating-random-string.md

 - The character sets are built up as individual objects, for each character, I randomise the character set by combining "Sort-Object" with "Get-Random"
   - Selecting the first character returned, and adding this to the object collection (which I then randomise again for good measure)
 - I then join all the objects together into a single string and return this

+The complete function as at this date, is below, but please make sure you get the latest version from [GitHub][function-link]:

 ```powershell
 function New-WTRandomString {